yhou-2003/BMC-CS-113.github.io/labs/Lab00.md

 ls /home/apoliak/
 ```

-***TODO: Question:*** When you run `ls` with the path to your working directory, what do you see?
+***TODO: Question 1.5:*** When you run `ls` with the path to your working directory, what do you see?
 Do you see anything different than before when you ran just `ls`?
 Why or why not?

 ##### Piping